Pixel-based Classification Workflow with arcgis.learn

 Export training data using arcgis.learn

 With the feature class and raster layer, we are now ready to export training data using the export_training_data() method in arcgis.learn module.
-In addition to feature class, raster layer, and output folder, we also need to specify a few other parameters such as tile_size (size of the image chips), strid_size (distance to move each time when creating the next image chip), chip_format (TIFF, PNG, or JPEG), metadata format (how we are going to store those training labels).
+In addition to feature class, raster layer, and output folder, we also need to specify a few other parameters such as tile_size (size of the image chips), strid_size (distance to move each time when creating the next image chip), chip_format (TIFF, PNG, or JPEG), and metadata format (how we are going to store those training labels).
 More detail can be found here.

 import arcgis